Search by country or region

 Committee on the Elimination of Discrimination against Women (CEDAW)

-36. With reference to its general recommendation No. 32 (2014) on the gender-related dimensions of refugee status, asylum, nationality and statelessness of women, the Committee recommends that the State party: (a) Facilitate birth registration and the registration of refugee and asylum...
+42. Recalling its general recommendation No. 32 (2014) on the gender-related dimensions of refugee status, asylum, nationality and statelessness of women, the Committee recommends that the State party: (a) Collect data on stateless women and girls, disaggregated by age, ethnicity and...

-36. With reference to its general recommendation No. 32 (2014) on the gender-related dimensions of refugee status, asylum, nationality and statelessness of women, the Committee recommends that the State party:
+42. Recalling its general recommendation No. 32 (2014) on the gender-related dimensions of refugee status, asylum, nationality and statelessness of women, the Committee recommends that the State party:

-(b) Collect data on stateless women and girls, disaggregated by age, ethnicity and disability, and provide such data in its next periodic report;
+(a) Collect data on stateless women and girls, disaggregated by age, ethnicity and disability, and provide such data in its next periodic report;

 (c) Ratify the Convention on the Reduction of Statelessness of 1961.

-Birth registration International Instruments Data Collection/Monitoring/Reporting
+Loss/Deprivation International Instruments Data Collection/Monitoring/Reporting

 Committee on the Elimination of Discrimination against Women (CEDAW)